Stapylton Landfill Gas Project

 Project Information:

-The project operates under the Carbon Credits (Carbon Farming Initiative, Electricity Generation from Landfill Gas) Methodology Determination 2021.
-This methodology rewards project proponents for installing infrastructure to capture methane, a potent greenhouse gas released during the anaerobic decomposition of organic waste, and combusting it to generate electricity.
-By converting methane into carbon dioxide and utilizing the energy produced to displace fossil-fuel-based power from the grid, the project achieves significant emissions reductions.
+This project operates under the Carbon Credits (Carbon Farming Initiative, Electricity Generation from Landfill Gas) Methodology Determination 2021.
+The methodology involves the capture of methane, a potent greenhouse gas released during the decomposition of organic waste in the landfill, and its combustion in a generator to produce renewable electricity.
+By converting methane into carbon dioxide (which has a lower global warming potential) and displacing fossil-fuel-generated electricity from the grid, the project generates Australian Carbon Credit Units (ACCUs).
+The project activities include the continuing operation of a gas collection system that manages gas from both legacy (pre-2012) and non-legacy waste streams.